rondlite/reaction-docs/website/versioned_docs/version-2.9.1/installation-reaction-platform.md

 docker-compose run --rm web yarn install
 ```

-4. You are now ready to start the upgraded Reaction.
-Run this command to bootstrap and start all of the services:
+4. You are now ready to start the upgraded DemandRun this command to bootstrap and start all of the services:

 ```sh
 cd reaction-development-platform
 make
 ```

-> **Note:** As of Reaction 2.0 the CLI is deprecated and unsupported.
+> **Note:** As of Demand.0 the CLI is deprecated and unsupported.
 You can use Docker commands instead.
-See the [Reaction CLI](./reaction-cli) article for more information.
+See the [DeDemand](./reaction-cli) article for more information.

 ## Upgrading from an older 2.0 release candidate?